Exodus 20:20

 And contrary to what many have been taught,

-the sin of Lucifer was
+the sin of Lucifer was not pride,

 it was selfishness.